Equal Rights Amendment: Proposed removal of ratification deadline

 On March 8, 2011, the 100th anniversary of International Women's Day, Representative Tammy Baldwin (D-Wisconsin) introduced legislation (H.J.
 Res.
 47) to remove the congressionally imposed deadline for ratification of the Equal Rights Amendment.
 The resolution had 56 cosponsors.
 The resolution was referred to the Subcommittee on the Constitution by the House Committee on the Judiciary.
 The Subcommittee failed to vote on the resolution, and as such, the resolution died in subcommittee when the 112th Congress ended in January 2013.
 On March 22, 2012, the 40th anniversary of the ERA's congressional approval, Senator Benjamin L. Cardin (D-Maryland) introduced (S.J.
 Res.
 39)—which is worded with slight differences from Representative Baldwin's (H.J.
 Res.
 47).
 Senator Cardin was joined by seventeen other senators who cosponsored the Senate Joint Resolution.
 The resolution was referred to Senate Committee on the Judiciary, where a vote on it was never brought.
 The resolution, therefore, died in committee when the 112th Congress ended in January 2013.

 On February 24, 2013, the New Mexico House of Representatives adopted House Memorial No. 7 asking that the congressionally imposed deadline for ERA ratification be removed.
 House Memorial No. 7 was officially received by the U.S. Senate on January 6, 2014, was designated as "POM-175" and was referred to the Senate's Committee on the Judiciary.

 On January 30, 2019, Representative Jackie Speier (D-California) introduced legislation in a renewed attempt to remove the deadline to ratify the amendment.
 As of April 30, 2019, the resolution had 188 co-sponsors, including Republicans Tom Reed of New York and Brian Fitzpatrick of Pennsylvania.
 It was referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties by the House Committee on the Judiciary on the same day.
 The subcommittee heard testimony on the amendment and extension of the deadline on April 30, 2019.

-On November 8, 2019, Representative Jackie Speier (D-California) re-introduced the bill as to attempt to remove the deadline to ratify the amendment with 214 co-sponsors (later 224).
+On November 8, 2019, Representative Speier re-introduced the bill as to attempt to remove the deadline to ratify the amendment with 214 co-sponsors (later 224).
 The House passed H.J.
 Res.
 79 on February 13, 2020, by a vote of 232–183, which was mostly along party lines though five Republicans joined in support.
 The bill expired without Senate action.

 At the beginning of the 117th Congress, a joint resolution (H.J.Res.
 17) to remove the deadline for ratification was again introduced in both chambers, with bipartisan support.
 The House passed the resolution by a 222–204 vote on March 17, 2021.
 The companion bill, S.J.Res.
 1, introduced by Senator Ben Cardin, was co-sponsored by all 50 members of the Senate Democratic Caucus and Republicans Lisa Murkowski and Susan Collins.
 The measure failed as the Senate took no action on it.